 Security is also a benefit as companies do not need to house all their sensitive data in a public server.
-They can keep it in house, guarded by their security features.
-With more and more companies using their enterprise mobile infrastructure it is vital that a cloud system support it.
+They can keep it in-house, guarded by their security features.
+With more and more companies using their enterprise mobile infrastructure it is vital that a cloud system supports it.

 Creation of Google, Kubernetes have gained steam in recent years.
 Kubernetes are cloud technology used to manage container-based systems.